|Learn more about the first attempt by a private-sector company to reach the moon. Project details are introduced here.|

 Aiming to change such situation, the Aerospace Basic Act implemented in 2008 clearly states for the first time that the national government will support space development by the private sector to promote the space industry and enhance international competitiveness.
 Thus Japan’s stance toward space development was redefined.

-In Summer 2016*, through the “LUNAR DREAM CAPSULE PROJECT”, Otsuka Pharmaceutical Co., Ltd. will take up the challenge of sending the first man-made beverage to reach the Moon with POCARI SWEAT.
+In the next, through the “LUNAR DREAM CAPSULE PROJECT”, Otsuka Pharmaceutical Co., Ltd. will take up the challenge of sending the first man-made beverage to reach the Moon with POCARI SWEAT.

 *1…Institute of Space and Astronautical Science, established in 1981 as a national organ under the former Ministry of Education (now the Ministry of Education, Culture, Sports, Science and Technology)